lob/lob-openapi/README.md

 contain a JSON object with all violations found in the response.
 You can also use the `--errors` flag which will turn any request or response violation found into a [RFC7807](https://tools.ietf.org/html/rfc7807) machine readable error.

+You can also run Prism as a mock server using the spec for new endpoints.
+Please see the Prism website until we encapsulate that mode in a `make` command.

 ## Compatibility with community tooling